Eric0rtega/election_analysis/README.md

 ## Summary

-The analysis of the election show that:
+The analysis of the election shows that:

 - There were "369,711" votes cast in the election.